-The shape of a data set tells us which values are more or less common.
+The shape of a dataset tells us which values are more or less common.

-- In a symmetric data set, values are just as likely to occur a certain distance above the mean as below the mean. - A data set that is skewed left and/or has low outliers has a few values that are unusually low.
-The histogram for a skewed left dataset has a few data points that are stretched out to the left (lower) end of the x-axis. - A data set that is skewed right and/or high outliers means there are a few values that are unusually high.
+- In a symmetric dataset, values are just as likely to occur a certain distance above the mean as below the mean. - Some extreme values may be far greater or far lower the other values in a dataset.
+These extreme values are called outliers. - A dataset that is skewed left and/or has low outliers has a few values that are unusually low.
+The histogram for a skewed left dataset has a few data points that are stretched out to the left (lower) end of the x-axis. - A dataset that is skewed right and/or high outliers means there are a few values that are unusually high.
 The histogram for a skewed right dataset has a few data points that are stretched out to the right (higher) end of the x-axis. - One way to visualize the difference between a histogram of data that is skewed left or skewed right is to think about the lengths of our toes on our left and right feet.
 Much like a histogram that is "skewed left", our left feet have smaller toes on the left and a bigger toe on the right.
 Our right feet have the big toe on the left and smaller toes on the right, more closely resembling the shape of a histogram of "skewed right" data.